bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 1.4.8

+This update is made up of contributions from [Mathieu Boillat](https://github.com/ollea) and [Jimmy Rittenborg](https://github.com/JimmyRittenborg):

+* Added the possibility to set the 'storeLimit' option to -1, which means unlimited
+* Added the possibility to set the 'distanceAlert' option to -1, which means disable distance alert
+* Added little checks to only format 'web' variable when it is not null otherwise javascript would gives an error
+* Possibility to add custom variables in locations
+* If 'distance' variable is set in location, do not calculate it
+* Simplified some parts of the code
+* If noForm is true, only simulate the submit when the field is actually in focus

 ### Version 1.4.7

 Added ability to feature locations so that they always show at the top of the location list.
 To use, set the featuredLocations option to true and add featured="true" to featured locations in your XML or JSON locations data.